Dobby85/hearthjs/docs/database/README.md

 ### Connection

-HearthJS take server config to connect to postgres.
-If following environment variable are set, they will be use for postgres connection instead of conf.
+HearthJS takes server conf to connect to postgres.
+If the following environment variables are set, they will be use for postgres connection instead of conf.

 - `APP_DATABASE_USER`
 - `APP_DATABASE_PASSWORD`